Cross-platform C SDK logo

 dbind_init ()

-Initializes the fields of an object of a registered type with the default values.
+Initializes the fields of a registered type object with the default values.

 void